wp-plugins/per-page-add-to/readme.txt

 1. You can also add head to all posts!
 Just use settings -> add head to every page

 == Changelog ==

+= 0.3 =
+Fixed an issue that could occur when WordPress was hosted inside a subfolder of the domain

 = 0.2 beta =
 Initial release for the WordPress plugin repository